socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

     * If needed, *decompose monolithic backends into (micro-)services* (@Newman:2015) to promote flexibility and scalability if these are desired qualities and your software engineering (and operations) toolbox is rich and mature enough.
     * [*Refactor*](https://www.ifs.hsr.ch/Architectural-Refactoring-for.12044.0.html?&L=4) (@Zimmermann:2017) the preliminary architecture from the previous steps along the way (including the remote facades and DTOs).
 Document and justify these conceptual and technology-related architectural decisions and add the resulting architectural decision records to the decision log from Steps 3 and 4. <!-- TODO (v2): cite S. Newman's 2nd book instead of first one -->

-6. Once the refined endpoint list is somewhat stable, *decide for integration technologies* (protocols such as plain HTTP, GraphQL or gRPC; message exchange formats such as JSON and XML) and implement stubs (or an minimum viable API product).
+6. Once the refined endpoint list is somewhat stable, *decide for integration technologies* (protocols such as plain HTTP, GraphQL, or gRPC; message exchange formats such as JSON and XML) and implement stubs (or an minimum viable API product).
     * Integrate and test these stubs; iterate and revise the list as needed.
-If the results are good enough, go ahead and *specify service contracts including protocol bindings and technology mappings* in an [API Description](../artifact-templates/SDPR-APIDescription.md) a.k.a. service contract.
+If the results are good enough, go ahead and *specify service contracts including protocol bindings and technology mappings* in an [API Description](../artifact-templates/SDPR-APIDescription.md) also known as service contract.
     * Optionally, establish [Service Level Agreements](../artifact-templates/SDPR-ServiceLevelAgreement.md) and [Rate Plans](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/RatePlan).
     * Also decide on (micro-)service deployment technologies and infrastructure middleware such as [API gateways](https://microservices.io/patterns/apigateway.html), load balancers, and container orchestration engines as well as cloud offerings (@Fehling:2014), again capturing your architectural decisions in the log.

 7. *Improve and evolve the API design* and its implementation, for instance adjust endpoint and operation numbers as well as request and response message structures to meet the desired runtime qualities (for instance, performance and scalability).
     * Apply [(micro-)service API design and evolution patterns](https://microservice-api-patterns.org/patterns/evolution/) along the way (@Daigneau:2011, @Zimmermann:2020).

-*Note:* The seven-step sequence does not suggest sequential or one-time execution ("Big Design Upfront (BDUF)").
-Whenever you learn something new in later steps, you can return to previous ones; whenever you believe you need to jump ahead to learn more about the technologies, existing systems and so on, you can and should do so.
+*Note:* The seven-step sequence does not suggest sequential or one-time execution ("Big Design Upfront, BDUF").
+Whenever you learn something new in later steps, you can return to previous ones; whenever you believe you need to jump ahead to learn more about the technologies, existing systems, and so on, you can and should do so.

 In DPR, the seven top-level steps and activities are supported by one or more [*artifact templates*](../artifact-templates):

 1. Functional requirements are often communicated and specified as [User Stories](../artifact-templates/DPR-UserStory.md) and/or [Use Cases](../artifact-templates/DPR-UseCase.md).
 2. [Domain Models](../artifact-templates/DPR-DomainModel.md) on different levels of elaboration and refinement capture the results of Object-Oriented Analysis and Design (OOAD) in general and [Tactic DDD](DPR-TacticDDD.md) in particular; [Context Maps](../artifact-templates/DPR-StrategicDDDContextMap.md) result from [Strategic DDD](DPR-StrategicDDD.md).
 3. Many templates exist for [Architectural Decision Capturing](DPR-ArchitecturalDecisionCapturing.md), which has emerged from an unwelcome but important side activity to a full-fledged practice.
 DPR includes [Y-Statements](../artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md) that can be captured in [Markdown Architectural Decision Records](https://github.com/adr/madr) or directly in the code.
 Many options for visualizing/diagramming architectures exist; DPR lists a few practices, notations, and tools in the [Architecture Modeling](DPR-ArchitectureModeling.md) activity.
 Enterprise Architecture Management and frameworks such as TOGAF are out of scope of DPR at present.
 4. The [Candidate Endpoint List (CEL)](../artifact-templates/SDPR-CandidateEndpointList.md) balances flexibility and expressivity.
-It translates user stories/use cases and domain model elements into API requirements. <!-- Online articles, for instance by [Mike Amundsen](https://www.infoq.com/articles/web-api-design-methodology/), and an [e-book by Phil Sturgeon](https://apisyouwonthate.com/books/build-apis-you-wont-hate) provide pragmatic and tangible advice for this step. -->
+It translates user stories/use cases and domain model elements into API requirements. <!-- Online articles, for instance by [Mike Amundsen](https://www.infoq.com/articles/web-api-design-methodology/), and an [ebook by Phil Sturgeon](https://apisyouwonthate.com/books/build-apis-you-wont-hate) provide pragmatic and tangible advice for this step. -->
 5. The [Refined Endpoint List (REL)](../artifact-templates/SDPR-RefinedEndpointList.md) then is more precise and assertive.
 It can specify endpoint roles and operation responsibilities by referencing patterns, and also identify data formats and media types as well as provider implementation candidates and related decisions.
 6. Step 6 from above should be "business as usual" for agile full stack developers and integration specialists for the most part, yielding an expressive, understandable [API Description](../artifact-templates/SDPR-APIDescription.md).
 Both the abstract "port" level as well as technology-specific "adapter" bindings should be covered in it; both business and technical information has to be published in it. <!-- TODO (v2) write about "API TDD", jUnit, Postman, SOAPUI, Swagger tools, etc.; bring in review checklist from @Lauret:2019 (can also go to Step 7) -->
 7. Patterns from two categories in [Microservice API Patterns (MAP)](https://microservice-api-patterns.org/) are eligible here, with the [Quality Category](https://microservice-api-patterns.org/patterns/quality/) and the [Evolution Category](https://microservice-api-patterns.org/patterns/evolution/) being eligible in particular.